EUROPEAN SYSTEMS

 ELRT - ELECTRIQUES LILLE ROUBAIX TOURCOING - 1964

-This was then a semi-fastt interurban style line operating from the centre of Lille on a roughly 'Y' shaped route with trams serving either Roubaix or Tourcoing
+This was then a semi-fast interurban style line operating from the centre of Lille on a roughly 'Y' shaped route with trams serving either Roubaix or Tourcoing

-This central area subway was definitely a new feature in 1983 as were a number of cars like this which look like second-hand acquisitions
+This central area subway was definitely a new feature in 1983.
+The station itself was very modernistic displaying sculptures and other works of art.
+There were a number of cars like this which look like second-hand acquisitions.

-A close look at these cars will confirm that they are the same ones that operated the line in 1964 but they had been fitted with modern style pantographs.
+A close look at this car will confirm that it and many of its stablemates were the same ones that had operated the line in 1964 but they had since been fitted with modern style pantographs.
 Nowadays there's a new fleet of low-floor light rail sets and the line has been extended beyond its original boundaries.

 VALENCIENNES - 1964

-Approaching the central terminal area where a number of other trams are laying over or waiting to take up service, a typical two-trailer set appears lightly loaded
+A typical set,approaching the central terminal area where a number of other trams are laying over or waiting.
+This two-trailer set appears lightly loaded

 A tram is seen running round its trailers at Lourches (pronounced Lorsh) terminus.
-We christened this destination 'Lurches' due to the very poor trackwork.
-These trailers had apparently been built around sixty years before for the previous steam tramway
+We christened the route to this destination 'Lurches' due to the appallingly poor trackwork.
+These trailers had apparently been built around sixty years before for the previous steam tramway.

 BELGIUM